paritytech/parity-bridge/README.md

 ### considerations for relaying messages to main

 a bridge `authority` has to pay for gas (`cost`) to execute `Main.acceptMessage` when sending a message from the `side` chain to the `main` chain.
 When creating `BridgeRecipient`s, it is prudent to keep this cost in mind.

-read on for a more thorough explanation.

 parity-bridge connects a value-bearing ethereum blockchain `main` (initially the ethereum foundation chain)